cooijmanstim/pshaw/README.md

 AFAIK, Pshaw requires at least Python 3.3, the `asyncssh` package, and the `sshpass` utility.

+## Limitations

+  * Exceptional situations such as a wrong password may not be dealt with, and most exceptions will go uncaught.
+We can deal with things as they come up.
+  * There is no way to forget or update a password other than to wait for it to expire or kill/restart `pshawd`.
+If you mistyped your password, you can store a different one under a different label.
+  * All the limitations of `sshpass` apply.

 ## Security considerations

   * You must trust the root user.